 IF YOU ARE SUGARING FOR THE FIRST TIME...

-Due to the fact that each body hair grows at different cycles, please allow your hair to grow two to four weeks before your first appointment.
-This helps ensure that the majority of the hair is long enough to be removed by the sugar-paste.
-It could take up to six months of consistent sugaring for all your hair to grow at the same cycle.
+Due to the fact each body hair grows at its own cycle, please allow three to four weeks of hair growth before your first appointment.
+This helps ensure the majority of the hair is long enough to be removed by the sugarpaste.
+Please keep in mind this is a process so it could take four months or more, depending on your own biology, for the hair to grow at the same cycle.